craiggraham/dance-code-of-conduct/social-guidelines.md

 would like everyone in the Zouk scene to have a relaxed and enjoyable time in classes & in socials.
 Keeping to these guidelines will help with that.

-If you feel someone is failing to follow these rules & suggestions then please talk to one of the teaching staff and we will deal with it.
+If you feel someone is failing to follow these rules & suggestions then please talk to a teacher and we will deal with it.

 For our hard rules on behaviour involving any kind of harassment please see our [code of conduct](https://github.com/michaeljones/dance-code-of-conduct/blob/master/Code.md).